Operating Costs and Business Models

 Additional Resources: Starting Capital and Business Models for Nonprofits

 When you’re first starting out your business, you might need some money to get started.
 This is known as starting capital.
-You might need to buy computers, hire people to help build your app, or rent an office space.
+You might need to buy computers, hire people to help build your product, or rent an office space.
 All of this costs money, and you aren’t making money from your business yet.
 So how do you get this money?

 Many businesses get this money by asking people to loan it to them.
 These people are known as investors.
 Once you get your business started, investors expect to either get their money back plus more, or receive something else in exchange.
-Here are a couple of different ways to get people to invest in, or pur their money into your business.
+Here are a couple of different ways to get people to invest in, or put their money into your business.

 - Crowdfunding - a large group (crowd) of people each give small amounts of money that add up to a larger amount.
 This allows regular people to directly invest in your business, but it’s not recommended for long term funding.
 These people usually get something in exchange, like 10 free downloads of your app.
 This can be especially effective if you have a large social media base to tap into.

 - Investors - wealthy individuals who invest their own money early on in the business, but expect equity in exchange.
 Equity is like partial ownership, based on how much money they put into the company.

 - Venture capital - a group of professional investors (also known as a firm) who understand investing opportunities and risks in startup businesses.
 They do a lot of research to try to invest in startups that they think will become successful in the marketplace.
 The money they invest comes from a variety of sources.